-Emergency Dental in Beaverton
+Emergency Dentist in Beaverton

 Dental emergencies are something that no one can predict, but we make every effort to see you as soon as possible should you find yourself in need of emergency dental services.
-Our highly trained and compassionate team is able to make you feel comfortable and take care of your dental emergency.
+Our highly trained and compassionate team is able to make you feel comfortable and take care of any dental emergency.
 Call today to schedule.

-Dental emergencies may include teeth that have been forced out of their normal position, loosened or fractured.
-Dental emergencies can also involve injuring your lips, gums or cheeks.
+Dental emergencies may include teeth that have been forced out of their normal position, loosened, or fractured.
+Dental emergencies can also involve injuring your lips, gums, or cheeks.
 You should immediately call your dentist for an emergency appointment.
 Getting to a dentist within 30 minutes can make the difference between saving or losing a tooth.

 Tips in Case of a Dental Emergency

 Always handle the tooth by the crown, not the root (the part of the tooth below the gum) because you could damage cells that are vital for bone re-attachment.
-Other injuries inside the mouth including tears, puncture wounds and lacerations to the cheek, lips or tongue.
-You should clean the wound right away with warm water, and transport the injured person to a hospital emergency room for care.
+Other injuries inside the mouth including tears, puncture wounds, and lacerations to the cheek, lips, or tongue.
+You should clean the wound right away with warm water and transport the injured person to a hospital emergency room for care.
 Tongue bleeding can be reduced by pulling the tongue forward and applying pressure to the wound with gauze.

 Accidents happen, here are some tips for certain situations:

-1. Knocked out a tooth?
+1. Knocked out a tooth

-- Rinse the tooth off but don’t scrub it.
+- Rinse the tooth off, but don’t scrub it.
 Try to place the tooth back in its socket.